-White & Rawlins (2018b) test the predictions of \mathbb{V} , alongside the predictions of a closely related generalization that Egré attributes to Hintikka 1975 (see also Berman 1991, Ginzburg 1995).
+White & Rawlins (2018b) test the predictions of $\mathbb{V}$ , alongside the predictions of a closely related generalization that Egré attributes to Hintikka 1975 (see also Berman 1991, Ginzburg 1995).
 The fact that they simultaneously test both generalizations requires additional complexity in how they report their analysis that is not relevant here, and so I focus only on a replication of their analysis that assesses the correlation between their measures of veridicality and responsivity.

-Using a veridicality judgment task to construct their MegaVeridicality dataset, White & Rawlins (2018b) obtain a quantitative measure of veridicality for a broad swath of English verbs that are acceptable with declarative complements-operationalized as an average acceptability judgment of 4 out of 7 or better for (7a) or (7b) in White
+Using a veridicality judgment task to construct their MegaVeridicality dataset, White & Rawlins obtain a quantitative measure of veridicality for all English verbs that are acceptable with a declarative complement-operationalized as an average acceptability judgment of 4 out of 7 or better for (7a) or (7b) in White & Rawlins's (2016, 2020) MegaAcceptability dataset.
+A total of 517 verbs in MegaAcceptability fit this criterion.